dotnet/docs-maui/docs/migration/app-properties.md

 This example shows using the `LegacyApplication` class to read a value from the app properties dictionary, and then write the value to .NET MAUI preferences.

 > [!IMPORTANT]
-> Always check for the presence of the key before accessing it, to prevent unexpected errors.
+> Always check for the presence of the key in the app properties dictionary before accessing it, to prevent unexpected errors.